-Italian officials chide ECB for lack of transparency
+Italian premier chides ECB for lack of transparency

-MILAN (AP) — Italy’s premier says he was taken aback by the European Central Bank’s move to significantly increase the amount of money that troubled bank Monte dei Paschi will need.
+MILAN (AP) — Italy’s premier said Thursday that he was taken aback by the European Central Bank’s move to significantly increase the amount of money needed to save the troubled bank Monte dei Paschi di Siena.

-He said, however, that the government would cooperate with the banking authority.
+Paolo Gentiloni said that the government would discuss the final figure with the ECB, but that such talks “do not put in discussions the tranquility, the capacity and the relevance of our intervention.”

-Paolo Gentiloni’s comments Thursday echo those by his finance minister, Pier Carlo Padoan, who chided the ECB in comments to the business daily Il Sole 24 Ore for not being transparent in how it arrived at the 8.8-billion-euro figure.
+The comments echo those by his finance minister, Pier Carlo Padoan, who chided the ECB in an interview with the business daily Il Sole 24 Ore for not being transparent in how it arrived at the 8.8 billion-euro figure.

-The government last week approved a 20-billion-euro fund to rescue Italy’s third-largest lender, which had failed to raise enough capital on its own, and to secure other banks at risk.
+The government last week approved a 20 billion-euro fund to secure banks at risk, chief among which was Monte dei Paschi, Italy’s third-largest lender, which had failed to raise enough capital on its own.

 Most Read Stories